Read our ultimate list of tone words to describe an author’s tone in a story. Set the mood in your story using our huge list of words used for tones.

 91. Facetious

-: treating serious subjects with inappropriate humour; joking at an inappropriate time.
+: treating serious subjects with inappropriate humor; joking at an inappropriate time.

 Example- He can be facetious at all wrong times.